xKA1Z0x/IMU-Clinical-Parameter-Extraction/README.md

-# IMU-Clinical-Parameter-Extraction V1.4
+# IMU-Clinical-Parameter-Extraction V1.4.1

-# MAJOR Update in V1.4:
+# MINOR Update in V1.4.1:
-1. Walking pipeline has three new functions.
-With these functions you do not need any GaitRite data to calculate heel strike and toe off contacts.
-2. Pipeline is not adapted with Segmented_v2 files for feature extraction.
-3. AMPPRO pipeline added
+1. Bug fixes in the walking pipeline -> ToeAngles and ElevationCircumduction functions
+2. The new pipeline will convert old structures to the new structure version for compatibility.

 #
 ## Objective